 So, first things first, I'll strip this thing down and then sand it down.
 Since, I am probably painting it so I won't strip it all the way down to bare wood ...

 Paul Andersen (my wife's cousin actually), is a pretty serious bike rider.
 What happens when you are serious about something?
 Well, at some point you open you're own shop/store.

 Ultimately, this was the road that Paul and his wife Trudee would take in their lives together.
 That is where I come in.
 They asked me to do the build for their shop/store.
 I said yes without hesitation, of course.
-The build will include a fitting room, customer service counter area, storage shelves, work benches, and what ever else Paul can think of.
-I will be doing the whole build for them which incldues framing, drywall, texture, paint, work benches, custom floating bike shelves, and odd/ends.
+The build will include a fitting room, customer service counter area, storage shelves, workbenches, and whatever else Paul can think of.
+I will be doing the whole build for them which includes framing, drywall, texture, paint, work benches, custom floating bike shelves, and odd/ends.

 Mother's Day was awesome this year for my wife, Angela.
 Last year we put in a garden and she has wanted a potting bench.
 I've put it off, not on purpose but because we had other things that we were doing and trying to get done.
 However, this year she was out of town for Mother's Day and I thought, I should build that thing.